-Day 2: Open Contests: Contestants may enter as many contests that can reasonably be completed in the two-and-a-half-hour time limit of 8:00 am to 10:00 pm during the morning of Day 2.
-Contests are Presentations, Impromptu, Prepared Speech, Poetry and Consumer Decision Making.
+Day 2: Open Contests: Contestants may enter as many contests that can reasonably be completed in the two-and-a-half-hour time limit of 8:30 am to 11:30 pm during the morning of Day 2.
+Contests are Livestock Skill-a-thon, Meats, Hippology, Consumer Decision Making Presentations, Impromptu, Prepared Speech, Poetry and Consumer Decision Making.